 Have a Set Limit

 If you plan to invest in cryptocurrency, you should ask yourself the most important question: Why?
-Because there are many different ways to invest and many of them are more stable and less risky than digital currencies.
-Thus, it is important to have an investment goal before putting your money in cryptocurrency.
+Because there are many different ways to invest, and many of them are more stable and less risky than digital currencies.
+Thus, it is crucial to have an investment goal before putting your money in cryptocurrency.